 Without specific approval, no data provided by Bumble Bee Watch can be distributed beyond the researchers/authors/users requesting the data.
-Raw data should not be made available for download through the Internet, but derived data (maps, tables) are usually acceptable.
+Raw data should not be made available for download through the Internet, but derived data (maps, tables) are usually acceptable (though see Private Data below).
 If you plan to present Bumble Bee Watch data on the Internet, the nature of the visualization(s) must be specified in your data request.

 Please fill out a data request form.
 Requests for sensitive (not publicly available online) data must be accompanied by a 1-2 page written proposal outlining the nature and topic of the research and submitted to Bumble Bee Watch.
 If the proposal is acceptable, Bumble Bee Watch staff will approve the data release and inform the researchers/authors.
 Release of precise geographic locations of species at risk in particular will generally be restricted and only provided when the need has been clearly demonstrated.

 Bumble Bee Watch data accessed through the web site do not normally entail any data processing fees.
 Requests that require additional manual data extractions or analyses will typically be charged a fee of $75 per hour, $500 per day or $1500 per week to extract and assemble data.
 Bumble Bee Watch will consider waiving this fee, in part or in full, for project partners and students.

 If a request for data includes proposed research with significant Bumble Bee Watch staff contributions, then agreement on the role of involved staff, joint authorship, and order of authors on publications must be reached before the data are released.